neondatabase/website/content/guides/laravel-livewire-dynamic-charts.md

 ```

 Once the database is seeded, refresh the charts dashboard, and you should see the charts populated with real-time data.

+For more information on seeding the database, check out the [Laravel documentation](https://laravel.com/docs/11.x/seeding).

 ## Optimizing Performance